mstampfer/coin-crab/README.md

    cd coin-crab-app
    ```

-2. **Build the Rust library**
+2. **Build the iOS library from workspace**
    ```bash
    chmod +x build_ios.sh
    ./build_ios.sh
    ```
    This will:
    - Install iOS targets for Rust
-   - Build libraries for device and simulator
+   - Build the `ios_lib` crate for device and simulator
-   - Create universal binaries
+   - Create universal binaries with shared dependencies

 3. **Open the iOS project**
    ```bash